-From the outset, it is imperative to distinguish the difference between the airport and the flight paths in relation to economic impact.
-The airport itself will generate considerable economic impact and this was assessed by Ernst and Young (EY) in the 2016 EIS.
+From the outset, it is imperative to distinguish the difference between WSI and the flight paths in relation to economic impact.
+WSI itself will generate considerable economic impact and this was assessed by Ernst and Young (EY) in the 2016 EIS.